Money in darija

 Summary:

-Category 1: We use the plural form Drahm for numbers from 2 to 10 and all numbers superior to 100 and ending with these numbers (2 to 10).
+Category 1: We use the plural form Drahem for numbers from 2 to 10 and all numbers superior to 100 and ending with these numbers (2 to 10).

 Banknotes and Coins in circulation in Morocco